-Two streams of the online course will be offered: (1) settlement and social service providers stream (2) health care providers stream.
+Two streams of the online course will be offered: (1) settlement and social service providers stream (2) health service providers stream.

 Course for Settlement and Social Service Providers

-This course stream is intended for settlement workers or social service providers in Canada, who in their current training or current role conduct needs assessments, provide settlement/social service information, and facilitate referrals.
-Participants in this stream may include service providers such as: community outreach facilitators, housing counsellors, employment facilitators, or family support workers, for example.
+This course stream is intended for settlement workers or social service providers in Canada, who in their current training or role conduct needs assessments, provide settlement/social service information, and facilitate referrals.
+Participants in this stream may include service providers such as: community outreach facilitators, housing counsellors, employment facilitators, or family support workers.

 *social workers, among other professionals, may benefit from each stream.
 However, you should choose the stream that is most relevant to your individual trainings, roles and responsibilities.